 Jewish Teen Foundation of Greater Boston (JTFGB)

-The Jewish Teen Foundation of Greater Boston is a year-long program for up to 50 Jewish high school students from across the metro Boston area.
+The Jewish Teen Foundation of Greater Boston is a year-long program for Jewish high school students from across the metro Boston area.
 Together, they learn the ins and outs of professional philanthropy and grant-making through a Jewish lens, and allocate grants to effect real change in the causes they care about most.

 With the JTFGB, teens learn how to: